matthew-millard/module-01-challenge/README.md

 - Add alt text to images that require semantic  meaning and descriptions.

-- Reorganise and consolidate the CSS to improve the efficiency, maintability and readability.
+- Reorganize and consolidate the CSS to improve the efficiency, maintainability and readability.

 - Add helpful comments in the HTML and CSS file.